-- Improvements 'incentive structure' for the workforce through the improvement of the real sector.
-Important ideas in it is the elimination of economic policies that provide opportunities for rent seeking (rent seeking). - Relationship bureaucracy in order to avoid the process of "involution".
-At this time, the public sector (government) safety valve become a employment of graduates of Meanwhile, the ability of public sector spending, particularly for labor, increasingly limited.
+Improvements 'incentive structure' for the workforce through the improvement of the real sector.
+Important ideas in it is the elimination of economic policies that provide opportunities for rent seeking (rent seeking).

+Relationship bureaucracy in order to avoid the process of "involution".
+At this time, the public sector (government) become а safety valve employment of graduates PT.
+Meanwhile, the ability of public sector particularly for spending, labor, increasingly limited.
 In case of a decision of the Coordination Meeting of the Coordinating Ministry for People's Welfare it called for each department or ministry increase employment scholars.
 This appeal on the one hand further accelerate the process of involution in the public sector.
 However, on the other hand the bureaucracy increasingly perceived as the main obstacles that hinder the development of the business world.
 Therefore, bureaucracy (public sector) need to be sterilized in order to avoid the process of involution.
-The solution offered is precisely contrary to the demands of today, that the government was time to reform the public sector.
-Without public administration reform done then surely practice of KKN (corruption, collusion and nepotism) is becoming (mal-practice more prominent management of the state).

-Ideas about the need to reform higher education can adapt to the demands of the business world (link and match) has been ejected.
-Curriculum, long education, job descriptions, as well as all aspects of systems and processes demanded a "revitalization", to be closer to the demands of (market) work development and needs proportionately.
-Reforms are completely and comprehensively on the overall system components include, among others: (a) reform at the federal (Ministry of Education level Culture); (b) reform at the micro level, the educational institutions (colleges).
-The most important aspect in this case granting of autonomy to educational institutions (PT) to be more flexible and dynamic in following the rapid changes taking place.
+The solution offered is precisely contrary to demands of today, that the government was time to reform the public sector.
+Without public administration reform done then surely the practice of KKN (corruption, collusion nepotism) is becoming more prominent (mal-practice management of the state).
+Ideas about the need to reform higher education can adapt to the demands of the business world (link and match) has long been ejected.
+Curriculum, education, job descriptions, as well as all aspects of systems and processes "revitalization", to be demanded a closer to the demands of (market) work and development needs proportionately.
+Reforms are completely and comprehensively on the overall system components include, among others: (a) reform at the federal level (Ministry of Education and Culture); (b) reform at the micro level, the educational institutions (colleges).
+The most important aspect in this case is the granting of autonomy to educational institutions (PT) to be more flexible and dynamic in following the rapid changes taking place.
 In the midst of the demands of university autonomy does not mean that the government should lose a role in the higher education system.
-In this context, the government must provide direction and regulations guaranteeing the guality of the outcomes of the education agency (PT), while still exercising control in execution.
+In this context, the government must provide direction and regulations guaranteeing the quality of the outcomes of the education agency (PT), while still exercising control in execution.
 Today, touches have been widely granted to PTN.
 Meanwhile, the biggest portion of the PT is managed by private universities (PTS).
-Standardization product through the accreditation system which applies both to PTN and PTS, which is expected to contribute effectively in addressing and solving the problem of educated unemployment, as well as providing a sense of fairness in assessing the existence of state and private universities; (c) reform of the education agency network development with the business world.
-Therefore. development of a systematic and sustainable networks, including the world's corporate responsibility efforts in the field of education.
+Standardization product through the accreditation system which applies both to PTN and PTS, which is expected to contribute effectively in addressing and the problem of educated unemployment, as well as providing a sense of fairness in assessing the existence of state and private universities; (c) reform of the education agency network development with the business world.
+Therefore, the development of a systematic and sustainable networks, including world's corporate responsibility efforts in the field of education.